 All patients require an overnight sleep study to determine if they have obstructive sleep apnoea syndrome (OSAS).
 You do not need to stay in hospital overnight – our sleep unit offers a home sleep study service.

-The patient will need to attend the sleep diagnostics clinic at Lister.
+The patient will need to attend the sleep diagnostics clinic at the Lister.
 They will have some routine tests and then they will have the sleep study equipment demonstrated by our staff.
-The study can then be done in the home and returned the next morning.
+The study can then be done in the patient’s home and be returned the next morning.